 Packing and unpacking are the most tedious parts of moving.
 People sometimes let boxes stack up for weeks until they finally finish unpacking.
 Some people will even find old boxes leftover from their last move when they start to pack for a new one!
 If you plan on moving soon, we bet you would feel a lot better if you could unpack instantaneously to enjoy your new home.
 We may not be able to do it with the snap of a finger, but we can at least make it a little easier on you!

-Below, we've put together tips and tricks to help you unpack quickly after moving.
+Below, we've put together tips and tricks on how to unpack after moving.

 Unpack Essentials First

 Unpacking should start with the essentials.
 Once you have organized boxes according to the room they correspond to, you can start unpacking.
 Before you start on the process below, we recommend unpacking the room most essential to improving your quality of life.
 If your favorite relaxation space is your bathroom, unpack there first.
 If you feel most at home in your kitchen, start there.
 It’s impossible to unpack everything all at once, but beginning with the most important room can make you feel better as you move along.

 Assemble Furniture Before Opening Boxes: When you arrive at the new place, you'll want to have a place to sit and a place to sleep!
 Once you've picked a room, assembling furniture is the first thing to do.
 You'll want to assemble furniture for another reason: it lets you arrange the room the way you want it with nothing in the way.
 Just make sure that you have the right tools at hand.